GNOME/gnome-builder/doc/installation.rst

 Builder has a complex set of dependencies which heavily target the current release of GNOME.
 Keeping up with these requires updating much of the GNOME desktop.

-You probably want to install via Flatpak, which does not have this restriction.
+Please install via Flatpak, which does not have this restriction.

 Troubleshooting
 ---------------

-If you are having troubles running Builder, we suggest running with verbose output as it will log more information about the running system.
+If you are having trouble running Builder, start Builder with verbose output.
+This will log more information about the running system.
 The ``gnome-builder`` program can take multiple arguments of ``-v`` to increase verbosity.
-For example, if running from ``flatpak``, you can increase the logging verbosity like:
+For example, if running from ``flatpak``:

 .. code-block:: sh